 To give you a better sense of what an as-is property might entail, here are some common examples of defects that the seller wouldn’t be repairing, despite putting their house on the market:

 - Termite damage or infestation

-For example, many as-is properties are foreclosed homes.
-After repossessing them, banks often decide it’s not worth making minor repairs because they simply want to recoup as much of their loss as possible, not incur any further expenses.
+For example, many as-is properties are foreclosed homes or short sales.
+After repossessing a property, banks often decide it’s not worth making minor repairs because they simply want to recoup as much of their loss as possible and not incur any further expenses.

 What "As-Is" Is Not

 With that being said, selling a property as-is doesn’t mean the homeowner can just list it, walk away, and simply accept whatever price they can get.
 Many sellers are under the misconception that the “as-is” label relieves them of any responsibility to ever disclose what’s wrong with the home.

 Laws about disclosure do differ by state, though.
 In some, homeowners aren’t obligated to tell a potential buyer about any issues with the house if they have never occupied the residence themselves - for example, an investor.
 In real estate, this is known as “Caveat Emptor”, more commonly referred to as, “let the buyer beware.”